 - Lack of confidentiality, including discussing the terms, or amount of Tuition Assistance will be grounds for Tuition Assistance removal.

 For applicants with divorced or separated parents, the Tuition Assistance Committee will consider the assets of the parent(s) responsible for and/or contributing toward tuition.
 If the financially responsible parent has remarried, we also consider the assets of the step-parent, bearing in mind the obligation to his or her own biological children.
-A 2021 W-2, 2020 Federal taxes, including all schedules, and 2020 State taxes must be submitted separately by each parent and step-parent and will be held in strict confidence.
+2022 W-2s, 2021 Federal taxes, including all schedules, and 2021 State taxes must be submitted separately by each parent and step-parent and will be held in strict confidence.

 - Apply for Tuition Assistance through FAST.